 TRS is a spray into the mouth, and it is very gentle when following the schedule, starting with 1 spray a day for a week, then 2 the second week.
-It is neuroprotective and safe in pregnancy.
+It is neuroprotective to the baby and safe in pregnancy.
 We have 4 out of 5 grandchildren that are “TRS babies”, and they are all super healthy and alert and growing normally.
 See this definitive PubMed metastudy stating safety in humans and animals).

 The strong attraction of zeolites for toxins is the result of the hollow cages inside the zeolite.
 The strong bonds between the Silicon-Oxygen and the Aluminum-Oxygen elements create the nanometers-sized hollow cages, leaving the interior space within the cage with a negative electrical charge.
 Therefore, elements and molecular fragments with positive-charge are strongly adhered, sometimes by multiple connections, making it very difficult for the captured species to escape.
 Zeolites, like that in Advanced TRS, have the capability of absorbing any toxin or toxic metal found in a positively-charged state.
 Approximately ~80,000 exist.

 (We don’t get toxic overnight, and we can’t detox overnight.)

 It is suggested to use TRS for a minimum of 6 months or the 6 bottles’ equivalent of TRS to see early improvements.

 Some families see results very quickly in weeks.
 But many more report that significant gains start showing up AFTER the 6 – 9 months mark because they need prolonged, DEEP detoxing.